Martinsa-Fadesa: Financial difficulties

-In 2007 Fadesa sold 36% less houses than in 2006, and its debt increased to €5.153 billion due to the crash of the Spanish property bubble.
+In 2007 Martinsa-Fadesa sold 36% less houses than in 2006, and its debt increased to €5.153 billion due to the crash of the Spanish property bubble.
 On July 14, 2008 Martinsa-Fadesa failed to acquire an additional €150 million in credit to renegotiate €4 billion of its debt.
 The company lost 70% of its stock value in two days and was advocated to file for bankruptcy in Spain's biggest ever corporate default.
 The firm subsequently presented a labor force adjustment plan which would result in the loss of 23% of its employees.

 In March 2015, the company filed for bankruptcy, holding assets worth €2.4 billion ($2.7 billion) with debts worth €7.0 billion, making its collapse one of the biggest bankruptcies in Spanish history.
 Trade of the company stocks were abruptly suspended, leaving no chance for its investors to unload them.
 The liquidation of the company started the following month.
-The company was definitely banned from trading on the stock exchange in October 2015.
+The company was banned from trading on the stock exchange in October 2015.
 In July 2018, Martinsa-Fadesa entered the final phase of liquidation.
 The website martinsafadesaliquidacion.es was set up to follow the liquidation process.
-In November 2018, in the aftermath of the crash, the lawyer Antonia Magdaleno was found responsible for the giant debt of the company and sentenced to 4 years in jail.
+In November 2018, in the aftermath of the crash, the lawyer Antonia Magdaleno was found responsible for the company's debt and sentenced to 4 years in jail.